mcogbill/UMGC-Bootcamp/Assessments/Assessment3/conceptual.md

 Answer the following questions below:

 - What are important differences between Python and JavaScript?
+Javascript is mainly used for Wed Development, while Python is used more for scientific purposes.

 - Given a dictionary like ``{"a": 1, "b": 2}``: , list two ways you can try to get a missing key (like "c") *without* your programming